Beit HaKerem, Jerusalem: Education

 Givat Ram campus of the Hebrew University of Jerusalem.

-Parks and monuments
+Parks and landmarks

 Gan Ha'esrim park in Beit Hakerem (Park of the Twenty) commemorates 20 residents who died in the 1948 Arab–Israeli War.
-Denmark Square (Kikar Denya) honors the Danish people for rescuing 90 percent of its Jewish population during the Holocaust.
+Denmark Square (Kikar Denya) honors the Danish people for rescuing approximately 93⅓% percent of its Jewish population during the Holocaust.
 The monument in the square is shaped like a boat, recalling the boats on which Jews were smuggled to Sweden.
 Two connecting parks for kids, Gan HaShachar and Gan HaGai, are also located in the neighborhood.